What are your chances of acceptance?

 2. Robotics Summer Residential Program

-If you’re passionate about AI, consider enrolling in LSU’s Robotics Summer Residential Program.
-A two-week-long course, the program exposes students to basic robotics tools like VEX hardware and RobotC software.
-Through a combination of study and hands-on experimentation, participants will expand their knowledge of the robotics world while exploring the development, building, and programming of robots.
+Through a combination of study and hands-on experimentation, participants in this two-week program will expand their knowledge of the robotics world while exploring the development, building, and programming of robots.
 Topics covered in the program include motor speed, gear ratios, torque, sensors, program loops, project documentation, and decision-making.

 3. Introduction to Engineering

-Students with an interest in pursuing engineering will want to check out this two-week summer program at Louisiana State University.
-During this program, students will visit engineering laboratories and take part in 15 hands-on projects related to ten different engineering disciplines.
-The aim of the program is to aid attendees in making more informed decisions about everything from high school electives to potential college majors.
+Students interested in pursuing engineering will want to check out this two-week summer program at Louisiana State University.
+During this program, students will visit engineering laboratories and participate in hands-on projects related to a variety of engineering disciplines.

 4. Math Circle